Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Is Property Tax In Canada?

-Property taxes are fees charged by the local government to homeowners.
-Property taxes are charged to help cover the cost of public services, such as road maintenance, garbage collection, police and fire stations, street lights, park maintenance, etc. The amount you pay in property taxes in Canada depends on a few different factors.
-Including where you live, which will determine your tax rate.
+Property taxes are fees charged by the local government to homeowners to help cover the cost of public services, such as road maintenance, garbage collection, police and fire stations, street lights, park maintenance, and so forth.
+The amount you pay in property taxes in Canada depends on a few different factors, including where you live, which will determine your tax rate.

 How Is Property Tax In Canada Calculated?